Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 \begin{remark} In~\cite[Section~6]{Ch-ICM18}, the notation~$L$ was used instead of~$\cQ$.
 We change the notation due to the fact (e.g., see~\cite[Section~7]{KLRR}) that~$\cS$ can be viewed as a \mbox{t-embedding}~$\cT$ of the corresponding bipartite dimer model and~$\cQ$ coincides with the origami map~$\cO$ of~$\cT$ under this correspondence; see Section~\ref{sub:dimers} for more comments. \end{remark}

-As for the s-embedding~$\cS$ itself, one can easily deduce from the propagation equation~\eqref{eq:3-terms} that the definition~\eqref{eq:cQ-def} is consistent, i.e., that the sum of increments of~$\cQ$ around~$z$ vanishes.
-Geometrically, this means that~$\cS^\dm(z)$ is a tangential quad: the (lines containing) sides of~$\cS^\dm(z)$ are tangent to a circle.
+{Again, the consistency of the definition~\eqref{eq:cQ-def} (i.e., the fact that the sum of increments of~$\cQ$ around~$z$ vanishes) easily follows from the equation~\eqref{eq:3-terms}.} Geometrically, this means that~$\cS^\dm(z)$ is a tangential quad: the (lines containing) sides of~$\cS^\dm(z)$ are tangent to a circle.
 It is easy to see from~\eqref{eq:cS-def},~\eqref{eq:cS(z)-def} that~$\cS(z)$ is the center of this circle.
 Also, a simple computation shows that